Schuppanzigh Quartet: Count Razumovsky's quartet

 In 1808, Count Andrey Razumovsky, who was an amateur musician and enjoyed gathering musicians in his palace to play chamber music, commissioned Schuppanzigh to assemble a new string quartet.
 This was a permanent arrangement, the members being given lifelong contracts.
 Louis Sina played second violin, Franz Weiss played viola and Joseph Linke played cello.

 In December 1808, Johann Friedrich Reichardt, a composer and writer on music, attended one of Razumovsky's concerts.
 He wrote:

 This quartet was on the whole very well put together...
 Herr Schuppanzigh has an individual piquant way of playing which is very suitable to the humorous quartets of Haydn, Mozart and Beethoven...
 He executes with clarity, though not always absolutely cleanly, the difficult passages, which the local virtuosi seem to avoid altogether.
 He also accents very correctly and significantly.
 His cantabile is often truly singing and moving.
 He also leads his well-picked colleagues skilfully and truly in the spirit of the composer.

 Later years

-On New Year's Eve 1815, Razumovsky's palace burnt down, and Schuppanzigh's quartet was disbanded.
+On New Year's Eve 1815, a fire destroyed the Razumovsky's palace and Schuppanzigh's quartet was disbanded.
 Schuppanzigh left Vienna, and for several years was based in St. Petersburg while making concert tours of Poland and Prussia.
-He returned in 1823 and reformed his string quartet; Karl Holz played second violin, and the other members were as before.
+He returned to Vienna in 1823 and reformed his string quartet; Karl Holz became second violinist, and the other members were as before.
 They gave concerts which were open to the public on subscription; it was unusual during this period to give concerts of music for string quartet.